LanDinh/khaleesi-ninja/documentation/scripts.md

 Afterwards, it will do the following:

-1. Add kubernetes manifests for the new service
 1. Add the new service to `scripts/gate_service` and `.github/data/services.json`

 For gates, it will additionally create the following:

-* A skeleton react project to hold the frontgate code
+* A skeleton `react` project to hold the frontgate code
+* A skeleton `django` project to hold the backgate code

 Of course, you should thoroughly review the `git` diff before committing anything to source control.